Caleres: Executives

 Diane M. Sullivan served as president and CEO of Caleres from May 2011 until January 2023, after joining as president in 2003.
 She also became chairwoman of the board beginning February 2, 2014.
 In January 2023, Jay Schmidt took over the role of CEO and Sullivan moved into a position of Executive Chairman.

-Mike Edwards serves as president of Famous Footwear.
+Brian Costello serves as president of Famous Footwear.
 Sam Edelman is division president of the eponymous Sam Edelman brand.
 Dan Friedman is division president of the company’s global supply chain, and Jack Calandra serves as CFO.

 Shoe brands

-Current brands include Famous Footwear, Naturalizer, Dr. Scholl’s Shoes, LifeStride, Bzees, Blowfish Malibu, Circus by Sam Edelman, Rykä, Sam Edelman, Allen Edmonds, Franco Sarto, Vince, Vionic Shoes, Life Stride, Stuart Weitzman, Favorite Daughter, and Veronica Beard.
+Current brands include Famous Footwear, Stuart Weitzman, Naturalizer, Dr. Scholl’s Shoes, LifeStride, Bzees, Blowfish Malibu, Circus by Sam Edelman, Rykä, Sam Edelman, Allen Edmonds, Franco Sarto, Vince, Vionic Shoes, Life Stride, Stuart Weitzman, Favorite Daughter, and Veronica Beard.
 Caleres also formerly managed Via Spiga and Carlos by Carlos Santana.

 As of February 2011, American Sporting Goods Corporation operated as a subsidiary of Caleres.
 Its brands included Avia, Ryka and Nevados.
 In December 2016 Caleres acquired Allen Edmonds, a men's shoe company.
+They completed their acquisition of Stuart Weitzman in 2025.